Burritoless-Codec/Start.bat-Creator/README.md

 Currently only avalible on windows but plan to move over to linux with no plans for mac.

+Please Do not use More then half avalible ram.

+In the next couple of months I will be rolling out a new tool for mincraft servers, development on this tool will continue but be limited.
+The next tool will manage almost all aspects of the server all you will need to do is get plugins and the servers .jar

 # Download Binary
 V1